 Just watch anyone running and notice the opposition of arm and leg.
 Observe the throwing back of the arm during a round kick.
 Athletic movement consistently uses diagonal patterning of the musculature, the serape effect.
 This relates very strongly with single leg training.

 Once stabilising musculature is sufficiently strong, research has found that it’s possible to lift more than half of your maximum bilateral lift on just one leg.
-I’ve yet to prove this one myself but I’ve seen athletes do this (and gasped)!
 So there’s plenty of scope to progress.

 That summarises why I include unilateral leg exercises in Muay Thai strength and conditioning programmes, but remember as always that progression is key (check out the video if you’d like to see my unilateral knee-dominant exercise progressions).